Rick-Man-God/wiki-official/web-wallet.md

 <!-- SUBTITLE: A quick summary of Web Wallet -->

 # Web Wallet
 **The easiest way to send and receive XEL tokens is by using our Web Wallet.
-If you haven’t already tried it out, start by opening an account and securely storing your private passphrase.**
+If you haven’t already tried it out, start by opening an account.
+Don't forget to store your private passphrase somewhere safe.**

 [video](https://vimeo.com/271248976){.vimeo}

- **Without your passphrase you will lose access to your XEL tokens, so make sure you store your passphrase somewhere safe.**
+ **Remember, if you lose your passphrase you will lose access to your XEL tokens forever!**